 By grouping invoices in this way, you can build a clearer picture of imminent cash flow and manage expectations more accurately.
 It also assists in prioritizing follow-ups to ensure that debts are settled before they enter the next overdue category.

-What goes into a statement of account?
+What to include in a statement of account

 Your statement of account needs these key components: